A bit about me, music & art...

 Tommy Emmanuel

 Almost chronological.
 As a teacher, I had students bringing in recordings of numerous, unknown to me, guitarists.
 The waters are deep on this topic.
-I am grateful to have been exposed to such awesome music & incredible musicians.
+I am grateful to have been exposed to such diverse music & incredible musicians.

 (a year later)